The keto flu is almost a necessary evil, to enter the gates of ketosis. The keto flu is your body’s natural way of reacting to the lack of carbs.

 If you can keep up your electrolyte intake then you’ll be fine.

 2. Increase Calories – Eat more fat

-In order to stay in ketosis, your body needs around 75-80 percent of your daily calories coming from fat, 5% percent need to come from carbs and the rest from protein.
+In order to stay in ketosis, your body needs around 75-80 percent of your daily calories to come from fat, 5% percent need to come from carbs and the rest from protein.
 Increasing the amount of fat you are eating, will help to speed up the process and it will make you feel more satiated.

-After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat, using new meals and Keto recipes and eventually you’ll get the hang of it.
+After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat, using new meals and Keto recipes, and eventually, you’ll get the hang of it.